 MWM will take place in conjunction with the Joint Statistical Meetings.
-The workshop is meant to strengthen K–12 mathematics and science teachers’ understanding of statistics and provide them with hands-on activities aligned with the Common Core State Standards that they can use in their own classrooms.
+The workshop is meant to strengthen K–12 mathematics and science teachers’ understanding of statistics and provide them with hands-on activities aligned with college and career preparation standards that they can use in their own classrooms.
 The cost of the workshop is $50.
 Scholarships are available.
 Get more information and register.

 Beyond AP Statistics (BAPS) Workshop – Denver, Colorado – July 31